There's no doubt the Frogs know how

 strongly beneath us, highlighted by

-the overhead sun.
 I also saw another

-moving shadow behind us.
+moving shadow following behind us.

 At first I thought it was a fixed

-wing passing over at altitude -
+wing aeroplane passing over at altitude -

 until I saw the wings moving.